vorakl/docker-images/README.md

 * [tests](https://travis-ci.org/vorakl/docker-images) (Travis CI)
 * [builds](https://hub.docker.com/u/vorakl/) (Docker Hub)

-For testing services in containers is being used [this](https://github.com/vorakl/TrivialRC/tree/master/examples/reliable-tests-for-docker-images) technic.
+For testing services in containers is being used [this technic](https://github.com/vorakl/TrivialRC/tree/master/examples/reliable-tests-for-docker-images).

 ## Available images

-You can download any of these images by specifying a name[:tag]. <br />
+Any of these images can downloaded by specifying a name[:tag]. <br />
 For example `docker pull vorakl/centos:latest` or `docker pull vorakl/alpine`

 * Base images